📚StudySolv

 -1136

-Step 2: Plot the points and draw the lines.
+Step 2: Plot the points and draw each line.

-• The negative sign of 'a' means the lines have a negative slope — they go downward from left to right.
+• Since 'a' is negative, all lines slope downward from left to right.

 Q 1(iii)

 Draw the graphs of y = 5x and y = –5x on the same axes.
-Reflect on what you observe.
+Reflect on the role of 'a'.

 Solution